Each strategy is fully documented with entry rules, exit rules, expected statistics, and the market regime it's designed for.

 Concentrated growth — maximum long-term wealth

 Concentrates capital in the strongest secular growth leaders and lets winners run.
-Highest historical compounding of the five — backtested 21.3% CAGR vs ~11.5% for the S&P 500, turning £1 into ~£34 over 18 years.
+Highest historical compounding of the five — backtested 19.1% CAGR vs 11.6% for the S&P 500, turning £1 into ~£25 over 18 years.
+Backtested on today's large-cap universe (survivorship-biased — treat as an upper bound); execution modelled at next-available prices with costs; not a guarantee of future results.

 Regime-adaptive — beat the index consistently